UPPMAX/UPPMAX-documentation/docs/cluster_guides/transit_file_transfer_using_gui.md

     ![](filezilla_enter_password_transit.png)

-Now you can download files from Transit to your local computer.
+Now you can transfer files between your local computer and Transit.
-Again, one cannot upload files.

 ???- tip "How does that look like?"